TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Complexity Analysis of the Attribution Process

 \paragraph{Overall Efficiency.} The total computational cost is the sum of these three stages:

 \paragraph{Runtime Efficiency.} It is worth noting that theoretical complexity does not directly equate to wall-clock latency.
 Standard text generation is \textit{serial} (token-by-token), which limits GPU parallelization.
-In contrast, our framework process the full sequence of length $T$ in a single parallel pass.
-This allows us to leverage efficient matrix operations on GPUs.
-Consequently, our single analysis pass is significantly faster in practice than baselines like SelfCheckGPT, which require running the slow serial generation process $K$ times.
+In contrast, our framework {can} process the full sequence of length $T$ in a single parallel teacher-forced pass, enabling efficient GPU matrix operations. {When implemented this way}, it avoids the $K$ sequential generation passes required by baselines like SelfCheckGPT.